- Turtle Rock Island

 Pedestrian tunnel between Red Line and Blue Line stations, Jackson Street, Chicago - After the Viaduct

-Alaskan Way, December 2019, from the Pike Place Market parking garage - All Aboard the Doughnut Train
+Alaskan Way, December 2019, from the Pike Place Market parking garage - Port of Seattle

 International District (Chinatown), Seattle.
-The restaurant (behind the photographer) is now permanently closed. - Louise Lake
+The restaurant (behind the photographer) is now permanently closed. - Pool on 14

 - The Shunned House